BChharaw/DQN_race_car/README.md

 ### Cloning and Setting Up the DQN Race Car Repository
 1. **Clone the Repository:**
+   - This codebase was tested in python 3.11
    - Run the following command to clone the repository to your local machine:
      ```
      git clone https://github.com/BChharaw/DQN_race_car.git